sblauth/cashocs/docs/source/demos/shape_optimization/shape_poisson/doc_shape_poisson.rst

 Problem Formulation
 -------------------

-In this demo, we investigate the basics of cashocs for shape optimization problems.
+In this demo, we investigate the basics of CASHOCS for shape optimization problems.
 As a model problem, we investigate the following one from `Etling et al., First and Second Order Shape Optimization Based on Restricted Mesh Deformations <https://doi.org/10.1137/19M1241465>`_